RealTriassic/Ptero-VM-JAR/README.md

 ### Compiling Standalone
 1. Download all of the files in the `Standalone Jarfile` folder.
 2. Open a Terminal.
-3. Run `javac Main.java`, it is suggested to use Java 8 for this process for compatibility purposes.
-4. Afterwards, run `ls` or `dir` to make sure you have `Main.class` in the same folder as `manifest.txt`.
-5. Now, run `jar cvfm server.jar manifest.txt Main.class` to compile into a jarfile and you're done!
+3. Run `mvn clean package` and you should get a jarfile in a folder called `target`.

 ### Compiling Bukkit Plugin
 1. Download all of the files in the `Minecraft Plugin` folder.
 2. Open a Terminal.
-3. Run `mvn package` and you should get a jarfile in a folder called `target`.
+3. Run `mvn clean package` and you should get a jarfile in a folder called `target`.

 ### Issues
 If you experience an issue whilst running or compiling Ptero-VM in a JAR, please open a new issue, if your issue is related to compilation, please make sure you are compiling correctly according to the guidelines above and that you have not tampered with the `.java` file.